broccolinisoup/chase-me/README.md

 I used http://scotch.io/ Node Todo applications as a reference

-What application vocers so far :
+What application covers so far :

 * Create and delete tasks
 * Recording an activity into DB